Sonjya00/Linux-Server-Configuration/README.md

 - Download the JSON file.
 - Open it and copy its content.
 - On the terminal, while logged as grader, cd into `/var/www/catalog/catalog/`.
-- Create a new JSON file with `touch client_secrets.json`.
+- Create a new JSON file with the command `touch client_secrets.json`.
 - Open the new file with `nano client_secrets.json`, and paste the previously copied content, then save the file.

 #### Make changes to the original project files